Indomet/indomet.github.io/_posts/2023-06-14-long-term-residence-permit-sweden.md

 - [Migrationsverket - Avgifter för varaktigt bosatta (Swedish)](https://www.migrationsverket.se/Privatpersoner/EU-EES-medborgare-och-varaktigt-bosatta/Varaktigt-bosatt/Avgifter.html)

 ## Where to send?
 To apply for long-term residence, you need to send your application to the following address.
-UUnfortunately, there is no online application option for this type of residence permit.
+Unfortunately, there is no online application option for this type of residence permit.

-Before sending your application, I suggest checking the address on migrationsverket's website to ensure it is still same adress.
+Before sending your application, `I suggest checking the address on migrationsverket's website to ensure it is still same adress.`
-You need to send all the documents with PostNord as a `rekommenderat brev`.
+You need to send all the documents with PostNord as a **rekommenderat brev**.
 ```
 Migrationsverket
 Box 3100